vicking20/jfresolve/README.md

 ## Features

-- 🔍 **External Search Results**: Search TMDB and display results from external streaming sources
+- 🔍 **External Search Results**: Search TMDB and display results from external streaming sources.
-- 📚 **Library Population**: Automatically populate your Jellyfin library with popular content from TMDB
+- 📚 **Library Population**: Automatically populate your Jellyfin library with popular and trending content from TMDB.
-- 🎬 **Movie & Series Support**: Full support for movies, TV series, and anime
+- 🎬 **Movie & Series Support**: Full support for movies, TV series, and anime.
-- 🎌 **Anime Categorization**: Optional dedicated anime library with automatic genre-based routing
+- 🎌 **Anime Categorization**: Optional dedicated anime library with automatic genre-based routing.
-- 🎨 **FFmpeg Tuning**: Configurable FFmpeg settings for better remote stream detection
+- 🎨 **FFmpeg Tuning**: Configurable FFmpeg settings for better remote stream detection.
-- ⏰ **Scheduled Population**: Daily automatic library population at 3 AM UTC
+- ⏰ **Scheduled Tasks**: Automate library population, series updates, and content purging.
-- 🔧 **Flexible Configuration**: Comprehensive settings for customization
+- 🔧 **Flexible Configuration**: Comprehensive settings for customization.
+- 💎 **Preferred Quality Selection**: Choose your preferred stream quality (4K, 1080p, etc.) and the plugin will automatically select the best stream for you.

 ## Benefits

-- **Efficient Library Management**: Simplify your media library with automated population and external search results
+- **Efficient Library Management**: Simplify your media library with automated population and external search results.
-- **Enhanced User Experience**: Discover new content directly through your Jellyfin ui
+- **Enhanced User Experience**: Discover new content directly through your Jellyfin UI.
-- **Customizable Settings**: Tailor your plugin to your preferences with flexible configuration options
+- **Customizable Settings**: Tailor your plugin to your preferences with flexible configuration options.
-- **Less dependency on the arr stack**: You can use jfresolve now without jellyseerr, radarr, sonarr, prowlarr,etc. Just your tmdb api key, debrid authentication, and some stremio streaming addon manifest link
+- **Less dependency on the arr stack**: You can use jfresolve now without jellyseerr, radarr, sonarr, prowlarr,etc. Just your tmdb api key, debrid authentication, and some stremio streaming addon manifest link.
-- **Smaller file footprint**: Media is not stored directly, media is streamed from the source, you dont need to have tons of storage to have a large library
+- **Smaller file footprint**: Media is not stored directly, media is streamed from the source, you dont need to have tons of storage to have a large library.

 ## Versions